 I love family days out but they can cost an absolute fortune.
-My policy is to try to never pay full price to visit an attraction.
+My policy as a parent is to try to never pay full price to visit an attraction.
 I’m usually able to stick to that.
 Below are my tips on how to save money by finding family day out vouchers, discounts, 2 for 1 offers and other deals

 Save money on family days out by Booking ahead

 The vast majority of places offer a discount for booking ahead now.
 Most only require you to book the day before so you can be fairly confident that the weather or a sick child won’t change your plans.
 Discounts are usually between 10% and 30% so it well worth doing.
 I booked ahead for a local softplay recently and while I only saved £3 that bought me a coffee and snack while we were there.
 For places like Zoo’s and theme parks the savings are much bigger.

 Stay in Touch for Family Day Out Vouchers

 If there’s somewhere you think you’ll want to go in future, sign up for their emails and follow them on social media.
 This way you won’t miss out on special offers.
 You’ll sometimes be sent a discount just for adding yourself to a mailing list.
 Diggerland, the digger based theme park, often send special offers to people on their mailing list.

 Visit out of Season for a Family Day Out Discount

 Lots of outdoors places run special offers to get people in during the winter months so it’s worth keeping an eye for these.
 Colchester zoo often runs a January sale where entry is just £10 per person, this is around half of the gate price in the summer holidays.
 Our local farm also offer half price entry every January

 Use Clubcard Family Day Out Vouchers to get a “free” day out